jingkangxue/Safety_hat_detection/README.md

 python main.py
 ```
 ## Evaluation
-see run/detect for mere detail
+see run/detect for more detail